Jim Ryun: Political actions

-Ryun served on the Armed Services, Budget and Financial Services committees.
-He tallied a mostly conservative voting record.
+Ryun served on the Armed Services, Budget, and Financial Services committees.
+He tallied a strongly conservative voting record.

-Ryun generally supported George W. Bush's legislative agenda, voting to support it 89% of the time, average for a House member who was from the same party as the sitting President.
+Ryun generally supported George W. Bush's legislative agenda, voting to support it 89% of the time, average for a House member who was from the same party as the sitting president.
 In 2003, he voted against the $373 billion end-of-session spending bill because he considered it to be too costly and had come to Congress to support fiscal restraint.

-Ryun broke with the President over two major initiatives, No Child Left Behind and Medicare reform legislation that included a prescription drug benefit.
+Ryun broke with the President over two major initiatives, No Child Left Behind and Medicare reform legislation that included a prescription-drug benefit.
 In voting against No Child Left Behind, Ryun said he believed states should have more control over their own education system.
-In opposing the Medicare bill, Ryun said the bill didn't provide enough reform to keep future costs from soaring.
+In opposing the Medicare bill, Ryun said the bill did not provide enough reform to keep future costs from soaring.

 In 2006, the National Journal rated Ryun as the nation's most conservative member of Congress.
 He was a member of the Republican Study Committee, a caucus of 103 fiscally and socially conservative House Republicans.

 Environmental record

 In 2005, Ryun scored 0 percent on the Republicans for Environmental Protection ("REP") scorecard.
-There were 12 issues that were considered by the REP to be critical environmental issues.
+Twelve issues were considered by the REP to be critical environmental issues.
 Jim Ryun voted with what the REP would consider pro-environment on none of the issues voted upon.
 These issues consisted of the drilling of oil and natural gas, Congressman Richard Pombo's bill designed to weaken the Endangered Species Act of 1973, an amendment to the Energy Policy Act of 2005, by Congresswoman Lois Capps to remove section 1502, a provision that would provide liability protection for manufacturers of the gasoline additive MTBE, and the movement to increase fuel economy standards.